LogtalkDotOrg/logtalk-for-vscode/docs/QUICK_FIX_LIKELY_UNUSED_PREDICATE.md

 ## Overview

 This document describes the implementation of a quick fix for the Logtalk Dead Code Scanner warning "Likely unused predicate: <indicator>".
-The quick fix automatically removes the unused predicate indicator from the `uses/2` directive.
+The quick fix automatically removes the unused predicate indicator from `uses/2` or `use_module/2` directives.

 ## Implementation Location

 **File**: `src/features/logtalkDeadCodeScanner.ts`
+**Method**: `createRemoveFromUsesOrUseModuleAction()`

 ## Warning Format